-A comic novel about the future of books and bookstores.
+A comic novella about the future of books and bookstores.

 Nothing is what it seems in the offbeat and out-of-the-way town of Eureka, California.
 Shrouded in fog and hidden behind a curtain of redwoods, this rundown mill town is home to a peculiar cast of characters, a unique homegrown horticultural industry, and one of the last bookstores in America.